chnejohnson/tao-te-ching/src/tao_te_ching/1_taoing.md

 # 1 - TAOING

-The way can be spoken of,
+The Way can be spoken of
-is not the constant way.
+is not the constant Way.

-The name can be named,
+The name can be named
 is not the constant name.

 Sky and earth begin in the unnamed: